testillano/h2agent/README.md

 These arguments are configured by default with the label "**initial**", used by the system when a reception does not match any internal occurrence (as the internal state is unassigned).
 This conforms a default rotation for further occurrences because the `outState` is again the next `inState`value.
 It is important to understand that if there is not at least 1 provision with `inState` = "**initial**" the matched occurrences won't never be processed.
 Also, if the next state configured (`outState` provisioned or transformed) has not a corresponding `inState` value, the flow will be broken/stopped.

 So, "**initial**" is a reserved value which is mandatory to debut any kind of provisioned transaction.
-Remember that an empty string will be also converted to this special state for both `inState` and `outState` fields.
+Remember that an empty string will be also converted to this special state for both `inState` and `outState` fields, and character `#` is not allowed (check [this](./docs/developers/AggregatedKeys.md) document for developers).

 Important note: